-During fiscal 2020, Messrs.
+In 2022, Messrs.
 Angelo, Feiner and O'Brien served as members of our compensation committee.
-No member of our compensation committee was an officer or employee of VirnetX during fiscal 2020.
-In addition, no member of our compensation committee or executive officer of the Company served as a member of the Board or compensation committee of any entity that has an executive officer serving as a member of the Board or compensation committee.
+No member of our compensation committee was an officer or employee of VirnetX in 2022.
+In addition, no member of our compensation committee or executive officer of the Company served as a member of the board or compensation committee of any entity that has an executive officer serving as a member of the Board or our compensation committee.